bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 ### Class: `Error`[\#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#errors_class-error)

-A generic JavaScript [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object that does not denote any specific circumstance of why the error occurred. `Error` objects capture a “stack trace” detailing the point in the code at which the `Error` was instantiated, and may provide a text description of the error.
+A generic JavaScript [](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object that does not denote any specific circumstance of why the error occurred. `Error` objects capture a "stack trace” detailing the point in the code at which the `Error` was instantiated, and may provide a text description of the error.

 All errors generated by Node.js, including all system and JavaScript errors, will either be instances of, or inherit from, the `Error` class.